patrickpr/trapdirector/docs/01-install.md

 Change : Environment=OPTIONS="-Lsd"

-To : Environment=OPTIONS='-Lsd -n -t -On'
+To : Environment=OPTIONS='-Lsd -n -t'

+and change : ExecStart=/usr/sbin/snmptrapd $OPTIONS -f

+To : ExecStart=/usr/sbin/snmptrapd -On $OPTIONS -f

 NOTE : be sure to change " to ' or you may have an error message (204/memory) on some systems.
+Then "-On" is in the ExecStart because of a strange bug too....

 * For RH6/CenOS6 and othe /etc/init.d system services